Open to translators working from any language into English

-Join Allison A. deFreese and literary translators from around the world for this fun, collaborative, intensive four-week workshop (July 26th–August 22nd) through the Oregon Society of Translators and Interpreters (OSTI)!
-Offered via Groups.io and Zoom, each week you'll have the opportunity to workshop your choice of:
+Join Allison A. deFreese and literary translators from around the world for this fun, collaborative, interactive 7-week workshop through the Oregon Society of Translators and Interpreters (OSTI)!

-Facilitator bio: Allison A. deFreese, MA, MFA, MAIT, is a Portland-based literary translator and poet.
-Her work has appeared in Waxwing, Crazyhorse, and Asymptote.
-She has several book-length literary translations forthcoming in 2020, among them María Negroni's genre-defying collection Elegy for Joseph Cornell (Dublin, June 2020) and Soaring to New Heights (Fresno, April 2020), the autobiography of NASA astronaut José Moreno Hernández who previously worked as a child migrant farmworker and was the first person to speak Spanish from outer space.
-Allison A. deFreese's translation of Verónica González Arredondo's book I Am Not That Body, a work addressing immigration and the disappearances of girls and women making the journey to the U.S. Border, won the 2020 Pub House Press (Quebec) international chapbook manuscript competition and is also forthcoming this June.
+Bio: Allison A. deFreese is a literary translator and poet.
+Her work has appeared in Asymptote, Crazyhorse, Gulf Coast, Harvard Review, New England Review, and Waxwing.
+Her recent translations include María Negroni's experimental book Elegy for Joseph Cornell, José Moreno Hernández's Soaring to New Heights: From Migrant Farmworker to NASA Astronaut, and Verónica González Arredondo's I Am Not That Body, a work addressing immigration and the disappearances of girls and women making the journey to the U.S. Border, winner of the 2020 Pub House Books (Montreal) international chapbook manuscript competition.

 Comments from previous workshop:

 "Whether you are considering just trying to translate a literary work for the first time or have lots of experience, OSTI's literary translation workshop is a welcoming place where you will find colleagues, ideas and support.
 Allison is a splendid support, full of ideas and encouragement, and the people and works you encounter are priceless."